adamsilver/adamsilver.io-jekyll/_drafts/2032-01-01-the-real-progressive-enhancement.md

 > &ldquo;How am I meant to write Javascript in a Progressive Enhancement way?&rdquo;

-Whilst this question is not the easiest one to answer, answers exist, and they are not *that* difficult once taking the time to truly understand them.
+Whilst this question is not the easiest one to answer, answers do exist, and they are not *that* difficult once you have taken the time to truly understand them.

-Firstly, though, 3 key points must be addressed...
+But first, there are three important points to make:

 ## 1. Unobtrusive Javascript is not Progressive Enhancement

-Simply placing your Javascript code in external Javascript files, does not, in anyway, address the problem of Progressive Enhancement.
+Simply placing your Javascript code in external files, does not, in anyway, address the problem of Progressive Enhancement.
 Code that is inline or external has equal chance of success of failure.

 ## 2. Handling the Javascript disabled scenario is only half of the story